angular/angular.io/README.md

 ## Development Setup
 This site relies heavily on node and npm.

-1. Make sure you are using the latest node and npm; if not install [nvm](https://github.com/creationix/nvm) to get node going on your machine.
+1. Make sure you are using at least node v.5+ and latest npm; if not install [nvm](https://github.com/creationix/nvm) to get node going on your machine.

 1. install these npm packages *globally*: `npm install -g harp gulp`